conduktor/conduktor-gateway-demos/inject-remove-header/Readme.md

 ### Step 4: Create topics

-We create topics using the Kafka console tools, the below creates a topic named `inject_header_topic`
+We create topics using the Kafka console tools, the below creates a topic named `injectHeaderTopic`

 ```bash
 docker-compose exec kafka-client \